HL7NZ/cca/input/pagecontent/notes.md

 The PlanDefinition.useContext element is used for 2 main items.

 The cancers for which the regimen is intended to treat.
-There can be up to 3 of these, representing the cancer type, sub-type and sub-sub-type.
+There can be up to 3 of these, representing the cancer type, sub-type and sub-sub-type in that order.
 The 'code' value for these is 'focus' - indicating that these are the focus of the regimen.

+### Support factors

+Support factors are represented by an [extension]() which has 2 child elements - the factor itself, and the value of the factor.
+Both elements are coded and bound to a valueset, but the value valueset contins all possible values for all support factors - ie there is not one for each specific type.